 Finally, the nurse came back into the room and gave us the news.
 My water had broken and they had spoken to my doctor.
 They were going to go ahead and induce!

 I cannot even tell you how I felt in those few moments.
-I immediately started crying.
+The tears welled up immediately.
 I was in shock and I was upset because this was not supposed to happen yet.
 This was not supposed to be for another 5 weeks.
 We had just had our first baby class the day before and we had nothing for the nursery.
 We didn’t have a car seat.
 I didn’t have a hospital bag packed.
 This was not part of “The Plan!”I was not ready for this!

 After calling all of our parents and letting them know the news, we were wheeled to the labor and delivery unit where the waiting began.
 I had calmed down again for the most part after talking to my mom and dad.
 I mean, there was nothing I could do but accept what was about to happen.
 So, I started to get a little excited.
 I was about to meet our baby girl!